-Looking to cut costs on motorcycle insurance?
+Are you looking to cut costs on motorcycle insurance?

 There are a few factors that can affect the cost of your premium, from how you care for your motorcycle to how often you use it.
-Here are a few questions to ask yourself when weighing up your options:
+Here are a few questions to ask yourself when weighing up your options…

-How extensive is your cover?
+1. How extensive is your cover?

 Comprehensive cover will even include damage to your bike — and is consequently the most expensive.

 Covers other than TPO will come with an excess (the amount of any claim that you must meet).
 Selecting a higher excess can reduce the premium, but you should weigh up how much you could realistically afford to pay out in the event of a claim before ramping up your excess just to save on your payments.
-Some insurers offer an excess protection policy which will reimburse your excess in the event of a claim.
+Some insurers offer an excess protection policy that will reimburse your excess in the event of a claim.

-What sort of rider are you?
+2. What sort of rider are you?

-How do you store your motorbike?
+3. How do you store your motorbike?

 You can also add extra security to a garage, such as ground anchors, which may help to reduce your premium further.

 Extra locks or an alarm on your bike might have an effect too, though not always.
-Most insurers give a discount for sold secure physical security or Thatcham approved alarms/trackers.
+Most insurers give a discount for sold secure physical security or Thatcham-approved alarms/trackers.
 These will vary depending on the level — it’s always worth checking with the insurer.

-Do you have any advanced training?
+4. Do you have any advanced motorcycle training?

-Are you planning on any modifications?
+5. Are you planning any modifications?

 Adding or changing parts to enhance your motorbike’s performance or cosmetic appearance could affect your insurance premium.
 Any changes made after your motorcycle leaves the factory floor, and any changes made to the standard specifications, count as modifications.